Entering the world of entrepreneurship is a challenging venture.

 There are different aspects of running a business that you have to handle – attracting your target audience, delivering on your promise to your customers, keeping an eye on your competitors, managing your cash flow, and a number of other demanding tasks.

-That leaves very little time and money for marketing, but if you want your startup to grow and thrive, you have to invest in advertising and branding.
+This often leaves very little time and resources for marketing, including key strategies like content marketing for startups.
+But if you want your startup to grow and thrive, you have to invest in advertising and branding.

 Traditional marketing methods such as TV commercials, billboards, or radio ads are expensive, and yet they’re not always the best channels to reach your audience.